The Sound of Silence in Social Networks: Experimenting with the Spiral of Silence

-The $\SOMplus$ model reveals a noteworthy phenomenon: the possibility of reaching a consensus that remains undetected by the agents themselves.
+$\SOMplus$ models reveal a noteworthy phenomenon: the possibility of reaching a consensus that remains undetected by the agents themselves.
 Figure \ref{fig:public_dissensus_opinion_consensus} illustrates this scenario using a clique graph with four agents.

 Initially, the agents hold diverse opinions ($\BvInit=(1.0, 0.9, 0.1, 0.0)$).
 However, due to the graph's influence structure, all agents become silent after $t=0$.
-Despite this silence, their private opinions converge to a common value (approximately 0.5) over time.
+Despite this silence, their private opinions converge to a common value over time.
 Crucially, this convergence occurs without any further public expression of opinions, leaving each agent unaware of the emerging consensus.
+This hidden consensus phenomenon mirrors real-world scenarios in social media where individuals may unknowingly share common views while perceiving disagreement due to outdated public expressions \cite{Hampton2014}.